zendesk/node-publisher/README.md

 - The master branch is called `master`.
 - A `.nvmrc` file is present in the root of your package.
 In case it is missing, the release fails in its preparation phase.
+- The tool expects the Node version to match the one in `.nvmrc` during the release process.
+If the expectation is not met, the release fails in its preparation phase.
 - The tool expects the build generation script to be called `build`.
 Otherwise, the build step is skipped.
 - The tool expects the test triggering script to be called `travis` or `ci`.
 The reason is that many times the standard `test` scripts are implemented to watch the files for changes to re-trigger the tests.
 This tool relies on the test script to return eventually, hence the choice of the commonly used CI-friendly script names.
 The list of accepted script names may be extended in the future.
 If both `travis` and `ci` scripts are present, `travis` will be preferred.